farmera/sare_grant/study_results_drones.md

 #### Section II

 * After pre-processing, each flight yields a single composite image.
-* The composite is divided into thirty individual section images.
+* The composite image was segmented by an automated process into the thirty individual sections.
-* Each section was analyzed in terms of four spectral indices: NDVI, 'corrected' NDVI, 'green' NDVI, and NDRE.
+* Statistical analyses was performed on each section in terms of four spectral indices.
-* Statistical analyses were performed on the section images.

-To capture the study area each drone flight yielded roughly 1200-1500 geotiff images using the [Sequoia camera]() representing four narrow bands of light, plus a standard RGB image.
-The raw single band images are layered to produce from 300-350 composite images which are then stitched together into a single master geotiff containing all four bands (not RGB).
+To capture the study area each drone flight yielded roughly 1200-1500 geotiff images using the [Sequoia camera]() representing four narrow bands of light, plus an RGB image.
+The raw single band images are layered to produce from 300-350 composite images which were then stitched together into a single master geotiff containing all four bands (minus RGB).
 The process of stitching together geo-coded images is referred to as 'geo-mosaicing'.
 Mosaicing allows for accurately acquiring image data and then projecting those data onto a map.
 The mosaicing process is facilitated by highly-accurate latitude and longitude tags which are embedded into each image captured by the camera.
 This allows us to create a much larger image containing a much broader field of view.

 ![](img/NGR_highlight.png)
 ###### Figure 3.
-Sections in a NRG composite image.
+A detail of two treatment sections as a CIR composite image.

 As mentioned, the composite image contains geotags which form part of the image's metadata.
 One of the challenges of precision mapping is to correctly match a partial image - which may have been distorted in the process of capture - with an